makeitMVPadmin/LAP5_InnoLab1/README.md

 </a>

-- Hackathon display
+- **Hackathon Display**: Users can view a list of available hackathons.
-- Hackathon details
+- **Hackathon Details**: Detailed information about each hackathon.
-- The hackathon a user participated
+- **User Participation**: View previous hackathons that a user has participated in.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>